 The proposed action is in accordance with the licensee's application for exemption dated March 6, 2003.

 The Need for the Proposed Action

 The proposed action would extend the current CR-3 requalification program from December 31, 2004, to February 28, 2005.
 The next requalification program period would begin on March 1, 2005, and continue for 24 months to February 28, 2007, with successive periods running for 24 months.
 The proposed action is needed to allow for minimal interruption of the licensed personnel based on scheduling difficulties associated with an end-of-the-year requalification program cycle.
 Specifically, the licensee has stated that moving operator annual and biennial exams to a January to February timeframe would support the following benefits for the licensee: (1) Minimize the fall refueling outage impact on exam development; (2) minimize the potential impact from any fall refueling outage extensions; (3) minimize the scheduling and resource impact from holidays; (4) minimize the potential scheduling and resource impact of any exam remediation or retesting requirements during the holidays; and (5) minimize the potential impact from future bargaining unit negotiations that occur periodically in the fourth calendar quarter.
-The licensee deems it prudent to allow the licensed personnel operating the plant to remain fully available to stand watch on operating crews and not be distracted by completing the licensed operator requalification program by December 31, 2004.
+The licensee deems it prudent to allow the licensed personnel operating the plant to remain fully available to stand watch on operating Start Printed Page 25070crews and not be distracted by completing the licensed operator requalification program by December 31, 2004.

 Environmental Impacts of the Proposed Action